-You are in an Island, why wouldn’t you sail around it?
+You are on an Island, why wouldn’t you sail around it?
 Sailing is considered one of the biggest must-dos when in Santorini.
 You can even jet ski around the island if you want to but we suggest you sail in a more relaxed manner.

 Unlike Fira & Oia, Megalochori isn’t rushed by tourists, making it an ideal spot should you want to get away from the crowds.

-Located south of Pyrgos and west of Prophet Elias Monastery, it’s a beautiful location worth of a couple hours of exploration.
+Located south of Pyrgos and west of Prophet Elias Monastery, it’s a beautiful location worth a couple of hours of exploration.

 Prophet Elias Monastery